 Unfortunately, the laundry rooms in many new homes are located in interior rooms.
 This leads to having extremely long ductwork runs with more bends and turns.
-This can reduce dryer efficiency, leading to longer drying times as well as lint build up.
-Lint is likely to collect at each turn, which could eventually pose a risk of fire.
+This can reduce dryer efficiency, leading to longer drying times.
+Lint is also more likely to build up, which could eventually cause a dryer lint fire.

-If your dryer is not located near an external wall, we recommend that you have dryer serviced every year or two.
-A professional dryer cleaner will be able to vacuum out the ductwork and as well make recommendations to improve efficiency, prevent lint build up, and limit the risk of a dryer fire.
+If your dryer is not located near an external wall, we recommend that you have your dryer serviced every year or two.
+A professional dryer cleaner will be able to vacuum out the ductwork and as well make recommendations to improve efficiency, prevent lint build-up, and limit the risk of a dryer fire.

 Alternatives to Conventional Tumble Dryers

 While the majority of dryers on the market are heat-based tumble dryers, there are a number of alternatives that use other methods to dry your clothes.
 Most of these alternative dryers do not require venting, which significantly reduces their risk of starting a dryer fire.
 Here are a few of the most popular alternatives to conventional tumble dryers: